 Add some twine, some lavender sprigs and place them in a pretty container – and you have a perfect gift.

 And if you really want to make it a special gift – you could another bath related item.

 I love the simple and utilitarian design of these wooden toothbrushes.
 And they are each numbered to remind you when to change or to keep from confusion between family members as to who’s toothbrush is who’s.
-They are also available with the word “guest” on them, in place of the numbers.

 Thanks so much for reading and happy soap making!